 In the same way that Portuguese wine is underappreciated worldwide, Portuguese cuisine also doesn’t receive a lot of credit overseas.
 Portuguese cuisine is built around using fresh ingredients and arguably it doesn’t get any fresher than a lot of the fish and seafood that gets pulled straight out of the Atlantic Ocean.

 One of the best things to do during your 2 days in Lisbon is to enjoy a leisurely seafood dinner at one of the many great local restaurants.
-Some of our favourite places to eat in Lisbon were:
+Lisbon is undoubtedly one of the best places to visit in Portugal to sample the cuisine – these are some of our favourite places to eat in the city:

 O Satélite – a no-frills local establishment in Graca that serves delicious fresh fish and meat using traditional recipes.
 A great place to eat if you want to go truly local!